Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] protect with if always when reading from common files of customizer

 ###### NEW FEATURES
-- [ ] `functions_commo.sh`: program specific arguments for uninstall for removing all structures, empty keybinds files, etc
+- [ ] `functions_common.sh`: program specific arguments for uninstall for removing all structures, empty keybinds files, etc
 - [ ] `functions_uninstall.sh`: refactor to customizer standards the commentaries and headers of uninstall.
 - [~] `functions_uninstall`: function to delete all installations and the common structures
 - [ ] `data_features.sh`: xdg-mime default nautilus.desktop inode/directory application/x-gnome-saved-search